 Medium length curly hair is a laidback and sexy hairstyle for men.
 You can quickly achieve the look with a perm, then put your twist on it by changing up the styling.
-For a relaxed look, use some sea salt spray to create a messy texture.
+Use some sea salt spray to create a messy texture for a relaxed look.
 If you want to look more polished, try a curl-defining spray or serum.

 Like a short fringe, a long fringe looks excellent on permed hair.
-The curls will make your fringe look thicker and fuller, and give you a more youthful appearance.
-Plus, a longe fringe – particularly in an asymmetric cut – is one of the best ways to disguise a broad forehead.
+The curls will make your fringe look thicker and fuller and give you a more youthful appearance.
+Plus, a longer fringe – particularly in an asymmetric cut – is one of the best ways to disguise a broad forehead.

-For guys who want to go more extreme than the faux hawk, a permed mohawk is an ideal choice.
+A permed mohawk is an ideal choice for guys who want to go more extreme than the faux hawk.
 Bold, graphic, and out there, it’s for men who want to command attention and make a statement with their style.
 While permed curly hair has more volume than straight hair, it doesn’t have the natural structure required to create a full mohawk.
-You will still need to use styling products and blowdry your hair into the required shape.
+You will still need to use styling products and blow-dry your hair into the required shape.
 However, the results will be worth the effort.

 Curly hair looks fantastic when paired with the pompadour.
-Curls add texture and direction to the style and make it look more interesting than a straight pompadour.
+Curls add texture and direction to the style, making it look more interesting than a straight pompadour.
 Even if your curly hair is short, the pompadour will still have a dramatic and stylish look.
-An oversized pompadour works even better if you want a haircut that stands out.
+An oversized pompadour works even better if you want an attractive haircut.